Miguel Chevalier: Meta-territories

 Terra Incognita, Miguel Chevalier, 2010.
 Generative and interactive virtual reality artwork.
 Music: Jacopo Baboni Schilingi.
 Software: Claude Micheli.
 3D modeling: Pascal Maillard.

 Body Voxels - The Walker, Miguel Chevalier, 2013.
 2,20m tall wood sculpture painted in black and orange, steel base.

 Light Meta-Cité, Miguel Chevalier, 2016.
 Generative virtual reality artwork.
 Software: Claude Micheli.

 Miguel Chevalier has nourished, through his many travels in the world, a reflection on urbanity and cities which are illustrated through different mediums (digital installation, video, digital prints, sculptures...).
 Since the early 90s using digital technology, as in Terra Incognita, the artist has been translating the new forms of contemporary life and cities today: growth, infinite renewal, speed, transformation.

 Miguel Chevalier therefore questions how to appropriate and transcribe the city faced with the multiplication of networks.
 Computer tools allow the artist to explore these new digital cities in their ever evolving world.
 Through his fixed or moving works, he composes cities between reality and simulation, inscribed in a transformable time-space continuum.
 He creates a different image of the city, as with Light Meta-Cité.

 The artist also investigates the body as science reveals it through medical imaging (scans, MRI, ultrasound, thermography).
 Inspired by these new technologies which give an unprecedented vision of the human body, as illustrated in Body Voxels where mankind becomes transparent, wired, Miguel Chevalier revisits the classics of sculpture in an aesthetic linked to the digital realm (pixelation, meshing, voxelling).

-Through these different creations, Miguel Chevalier warns us of a future he fears: the disappearance of nature destroyed by the chaotic urban invasion devouring it.
+Miguel Chevalier's work focuses on the future and the relationship between nature and technology.